Webcams

 In most years, Denali's nine-year old dogs retire to private homes, and a new litter of puppies is born to continue the work of the park kennel.

 When pups are big enough to wander around and play, we turn on this seasonal camera.
-That is typically in the fall, though it can vary year-to-year.
-The camera goes dark close to midwinter, when there is limited daylight, and the pups are big enough that they can run loose when the rest of the dogs are out pulling sleds.
+The camera is turned off in the winter, when there is limited daylight, or when the pups outgrow the puppy pen and are big enough to move to their own houses.

 Check out the puppy camera!